Ahren-Chen/MeshGenerator/logbook.md

 Frb 17 2023:
 * added run.txt use chmod u+x to make it a script then run the file

-Feb 18 2023: Mingyang Xu
+Feb 18 2023:
+Mingyang Xu
-* create polygon class move all the method about polygon in that class and And lists all member variables.
+* create polygon class move all the method about polygon in that class and lists all member variables.

+Ahren:
+* Refactored code a little bit in the visualizer and added more trace statements.
+* Wrote tests for the PropertyExtractor and refactored the property extractor to account for more errors.